 The final words of the musical are the Phantom's despairing reprise of "The Music of the Night."

-Evil Sounds Deep: Averted - the role of the Phantom was written for, and is almost always played by, a tenor.
+Averted as the role of the Phantom was written for, and is almost always played by, a tenor.

-Foregone Conclusion: To an extent; right from the get go, we know that Raoul will survive the events of the musical and that the chandelier, having gone up in such a dramatic fashion, is going to come down again just as dramatically...
+Foregone Conclusion: Right from the beginning, we know that Raoul at least will survive the events of the musical and that the chandelier, having gone up in such a dramatic fashion, is going to come down again just as dramatically...

 Not to mention "Think of Me".
 The entire song. ''"...Though it was always clear, that this was never meant to be..."'